ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

   - /about.html
 ---

-I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS) AI Labs, specializing in Supply Chain Optimization.
-I develop accurate, robust, and explainable demand and supply plan forecasting models as part of the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.
+I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS), specializing in Forecasting for Supply Chain Optimization.
+I develop accurate, robust, and scalable forecasting models for Demand and Supply Planning, as part of the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.

 Prior to this, I was a Ph.D.
 Student at the University of California, San Diego, where I built efficient sensory learning systems for Human Action Recognition.
 I am grateful to <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm</a> and <a href="https://datascience.ucsd.edu/hdsi-awards-10-graduate-prize-fellowships/" target="_blank">Halıcıoğlu Data Science Institute</a> for their fellowship to support my research.
 I was an invited keynote speaker at <a href="https://sites.google.com/view/kdd-mlf-2023/home?authuser=0" target="_blank">KDD 2024</a>.